 Foreign Law: Subject Law Collections on the Web

-by Charlotte Bynum
+By Charlotte Bynum

 Formerly of the Cornell Law Library, Charlotte Bynum is a reference librarian focusing on foreign and international law at the Tulane Law Library.
 She is also an active member of the Foreign, Comparative and International Law Special Interest Section of the American Association of Law Libraries.
 Charlotte has a J.D. from Tulane Law School, and a Masters in Library and Information Science from the University of Michigan.